-The main training center is located only a few blocks south of Whyte Avenue.
-Amenities such as free parking and restaurants are within walking distance.
+The center is located south of Whyte Avenue.
+Amenities such as restaurants are within walking distance.
 Public transportation is also easily accessible from the center.
 The map below will give further details on the main training center.

 View Larger Map

-All training courses and classes are offered at the lowest rates in Edmonton.
-Rates are inclusive of taxes, certificates, and Red Cross registration fees, as well as training manuals and equipment.
-Full reimbursements are given to trainees who do not complete the training course, provided a 72-hour notice is given.
+Classes are offered at the lowest rates in Edmonton.
+Everything is included in the total fees – tuition, taxes, certification, as well as training manuals and equipment.
+Full reimbursements are given to trainees who do not complete the training course, provided a three-day notice was given to the staff.

-Edmonton First Aid CPR training courses and classes are available throughout the week, with certain classes on the weekends.
+Training courses and classes are available almost everyday, with certain classes on the weekends.
 You’re sure to have no problems with scheduling.
-CPR training courses are offered in three levels: A, C, and HCP.
-C and HCP include pediatric CPR, AED, and first aid training.
+CPR training courses are offered in three levels.
+Different levels are for different age groups of victims of heart attacks (cardiac arrest).

-AEDs are machines able to detect heart rhythms and provide needed shock to the heart.
-Trainees are introduced to the different algorithms and pathways used in rescuing a victim of cardiac arrest.
+Trainees are introduced to the different algorithms and pathways used in rescuing people who become unconscious and are suspected to have experienced a heart attack.
 The American Heart Association’s BLS for adults and children are use in the CPR and AED classes, with focus on the updated techniques and procedures.

 Certification and renewal

-Edmonton First Aid training centers are equipped with the latest technology in first aid, CPR, and AED training for both children and adults.
+Training centres are equipped with the latest technology in workplace approved training for both children and adults.
 Classrooms are very well-maintained and spacious to provide the most comfortable learning experience for the trainees.

 Private classes are available to trainees who are unable to enrol in any of the regular schedules.
 Big groups or companies who request a separate class and schedule can also enrol in a private class.
-Edmonton First Aid also offers classes for special company events within the Edmonton area.
+This provider offers classes for special company events within the Edmonton area.

 Did You Know?